-The office administrator (or in their absence the member of staff covering the office duties) must take the registers and visitors book.
+The office administrator (or in their absence the Caretaker) must take the registers and visitors book.

 Staff must report to the senior member of staff to confirm whether or not all of their pupils/ visitors/ volunteers are safely out of the building.